cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/sites/site.md

             vpn512_mgmt_int_ipv6: fd02::1/64
 ```

-Example 3: The example below shows how to assign router to a device template and list all the variables required for template assignement.
+Example-3: The example below shows how to assign router to a device template and list all the variables required for template assignement.

 ```yaml
 sdwan: